rgeraldes24/solc/docs/contributing.rst

 In the above example, the state variable ``variable`` was declared twice, which is not allowed.
 This results in a ``DeclarationError`` stating that the identifier was already declared.

-The ``isoltest`` tool is used for these tests and you can find it under ``./build/test/tools/``.
+The ``ihyptest`` tool is used for these tests and you can find it under ``./build/test/tools/``.
 It is an interactive tool which allows editing of failing contracts using your preferred text editor.
 Let's try to break this test by removing the second declaration of ``variable``:

 .. code-block:: hyperion